mlai-bonn/SeminarDeepLearning/s03_TrainingOptimization1.md

 In the context of neural network training, optimization is the process of minimization of the loss function and accordingly, updating the parameters of the model such that the output accuracy of the neural network is maximized.
 In this chapter, section 8.1 shows how does learning differ from pure optimization.
 Then, challenges facing the training optimization as well as their mitigation techniques are investigated in section 8.2.
-To conquer these challenges, first order optimization algorithms and their paramters initialization strategies are presented in chapters 8.3 and 8.4, respectively.
+To conquer these challenges, first order optimization algorithms as well as their parameters initialization strategies are presented in chapters 8.3 and 8.4, respectively.

 ## 8.1 How Learning Differs from Pure Optimization